-About 400,000 people in the United States have MS, though that’s only an estimate.
-Doctors in the United States aren’t required to report MS to any agency.
-According to the National MS Society, there hasn’t been a scientifically sound, national study on the prevalence of MS in the United States since 1975.
+- An estimated 400,000 people in the United States have MS, though this number may be higher due to longer lifespans and more accurate diagnoses.
+According to the National MS Society, there hasn’t been a scientifically sound national study on the prevalence of MS in the United States since 1975.

-Most people are between the ages of 20 and 40 when their doctor diagnoses them with MS. Women develop MS 2 to 3 times more often than men, a difference that has grown steadily for five decades.
-MS is more common among Caucasians of northern European ancestry than other ethnic groups.
+- Most people are between the ages of 20 and 40 at the time of their diagnosis.
+Women develop MS two to three times more often than men, a difference that has grown steadily for five decades.

-Rates of MS tend to be lower in places that are closer to the equator.
-The rates of MS are higher in places farther away from the equator.
+- Rates of MS tend to be lower in places that are closer to the equator.
 This may have to do with sunlight and vitamin D. People who relocate to a new location before age 15 generally acquire the risk factors associated with the new location.

-The lesions from MS can appear anywhere in the central nervous system.
-This means they can affect any part of your body.
+The lesions from MS can appear anywhere in your central nervous system and affect any part of your body.

 One of the most common symptoms of MS is fatigue, but it’s not uncommon for people with MS to also have: